Find Space for a Fresh Take

 Having your photo shoot at someone’s beautiful home is an inviting opportunity.
 In your mind, you see the finished pictures—your creative products in the midst of gorgeous greens, florals, or sweeping scenery.
 Once you clear those dreamy thoughts, you realize the planning and preparation required to make it happen.

 We’ve had artisan chocolate cookies melt in the hot sun, and apples turn brown while racing to locate items.
 If you’re a perfectionist, rearranging a shot for the millionth time is problematic.
 That fizz in the drink only lasts a few seconds.
 These can be frustrating, character-building hours when you’re unsure of what to do and how to prepare.
+Here are a few tips for you:

 • Preplanning ensures that everything is selected and packed in advance, leaving no room for last-minute surprises.
 There’s no going back tomorrow to take more photos if something is forgotten.
 And, it’s a bummer when you leave one of a pair behind (been there!).